 That’s why more people are looking to add devices like a Nest to their HVAC system.
 If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Des Moines.

 Want all the details?
-Take a look at 12 things you should know about your Nest Thermostat.
+Take some time to review these 12 things you need to know about your Nest Thermostat.

-1. Resetting Your Nest Thermostat
+1. How to Reset a Nest Thermostat

 • Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
-This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.
+This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-Once you have recorded your preferences, go to Settings, select Reset and press.
-You will then have five options:
+Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
+You can choose from five options:

-• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.
+• Away: This kind of reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.

-• All Settings: Self-explanatory, an All Settings reset removes all your personal settings and learning.
+• All Settings: This reset removes all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

-A stable internet connection is important for making the most of your Nest's features.
+Connecting to Wi-Fi is important for making the most of your Nest's features.

 To connect your Nest to the internet:

-• Locate the Settings icon.
+• Find the Settings icon.

-• Choose Network.
+• Select Network.

-3. Does a Nest Thermostat Use a Battery and How Long Does It Last?
+3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-4. How to Turn Off a Nest Thermostat
+4. Shutting Off a Nest Thermostat

 To find Off mode on the thermostat:

-• Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.
+• Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.

-• Or, from the main menu, go to Mode and select Off.
+• You can also go to Mode from the main menu and select Off.

 • Select Thermostat from home screen